 Our network of farmers markets, Youthmarkets, Fresh Food Box pick-ups, and Greenmarket Co. ensures that all New Yorkers have access to the freshest, healthiest local food.

 Spring 2018 tours may be requested after March 5, 2018.

 Are you a teacher interested in helping your students gain a better understanding of local agriculture and the importance of eating fresh, seasonal foods in a fun and interactive way?
 Then bring your students on a Greenmarket School Tour!

 School Tours at Greenmarkets introduce the concepts of seasonality, local food and sustainable agriculture to over 6,000 students each year.
 Tour curricula are grade-level appropriate and involve an exploratory walk-through of the market, fun seasonal tastings of Greenmarket farmer products, and take-home activities and recipes.
 Our interactive outdoor tours allow children to discover the diverse varieties and delicious flavors of farm fresh food and explore the lively community created by farmers markets.Tours are available at any of our weekday Greenmarkets and last about 45-60 minutes.

-- If you are interested in booking a fall tour, please visit our website after Labor Day, September 4, 2017.
+- If you are interested in booking a tour in Spring, please return to this page after March 5, 2018.

 - Once your booking has been made, a reservation email with online payment details, program information, including date & time, will be sent to you.

 - If you are planning to arrive on a school bus, please make sure one is available.
 Here are pick up /drop off sites for all of our markets (scroll to lower half of site).

 - K-5th: School & camp groups are required to provide a minimum of 1 adult chaperone for every 5 children.
 Chaperones must remain with their group at all times.